canonical/kafka-operator/docs/how-to/tls-encryption.md

 juju config kafka tls-private-key=secret:d2k6hv8co3bs4tge0c8g
 ```

-Charmed Apache Kafka will read the new secret, and re-request new TLS certificates using the externally provided private-key created earlier.
+Charmed Apache Kafka will read the new secret, and re-request new TLS certificates using the externally provided private key created earlier.

 ## Disable TLS encryption for client communication